 Lastly, it’s worth noting that just tracking retention (or any other metric) won’t tell you how to improve it.
 However, it’s an essential first step toward diagnosing potential issues.

-For instance, say you release a new feature, set up event tracking for it, and notice that it’s got a low retention rate.
+Imagine you release a new feature, set up event tracking for it, and notice that it’s got a low retention rate.
 Thanks to the ability to filter session recordings based on an event, you can watch sessions where users tried the feature.
 That’s not a guarantee for finding the problem, but it gives you a much better chance than simply looking at quantitative data.

 Track user behavior on your mobile app with Smartlook